Bound Volume Number

 Primary and secondary research was conducted to gain an in-depth look at these trends and their impact on the local and global audit work environment.
 Interviews with industry leaders provided insight into their teams’ offshoring use and the effects it has had on the way they conduct business.
 Secondary research uncovered larger trends that the accounting industry has undergone or foresees in the near future.
 The two were joined to explain the common trends, the causes and effects of these trends, and the benefits and drawbacks industry leaders perceive as they increase their use of offshoring.
 Offshoring reduces audit costs and also increases audit efficiency by allowing use of additional audit staff in other global time zones.
 However, offshoring alters the type of work done in the United States, and also changes the responsibilities of first-year audit staff.

 Farnet, Mignon, "Globalization and Offshoring: the Effects of a Globalized Workplace on Auditing Procedures" (2016).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 974.

 Creative Commons License